-The term "tavern," as defined by the Liquor Control Board, means any establishment licensed to sell beer and wine.
+The term "tavern," as defined by the Liquor and Cannabis Board, means any establishment licensed to sell beer and wine.
 Persons under 21 years of age are not allowed on the premises.
 Nonalcoholic beverages and food may also be sold at these establishments.

 Spirits, Beer and Wine Lounge

-The term “Spirit, Beer and Wine Lounge” (Lounge) as defined by the Liquor Control Board, means any establishment licensed to sell beer, wind and spirits.
+The term “Spirit, Beer and Wine Lounge” (Lounge) as defined by the Liquor and Cannabis Board, means any establishment licensed to sell beer, wine and spirits.
 Nonalcoholic beverages and food may also be sold at these establishments.
-Minors may be allowed in these establishments provided they meet requirements set forth by the Liquor Control Board.
+Minors may be allowed in these establishments provided they meet requirements set forth by the Liquor and Cannabis Board.

 A consumer is any person who uses tangible personal property or receives services defined as retail sales.
 Tangible personal property or services may be for personal use or for conducting business activities.
 It is important for sellers to know who the consumer is to correctly collect sales tax.